AKSpan/JustToDoItBot/README.md

 help - Instructions for use
-start - Start use bot, select a language list - Your task list task - Get task(s) by ID or by completion date add - Add new task doit - Set task as completed expired - List of expired tasks
+start - Start use bot, select a language list - Your task list search - Get task(s) by ID or by completion date add - Add new task doit - Set task as completed expired - List of expired tasks